 Fatherhood is a chance to mold this Nation as well as the world.
-People often look to athletes or famous people to be the heroes for there kids.
+People often look to athletes or famous people to be the heroes for their kids.
 My opinion?
 That is the place of both parents and it is an important role that a father should take up.

 I learned this from my time in Regiment.
 As the Ranger Creed says: “I shall set the example for others to follow.”
 We fathers need to live the creed daily and do this in our personal lives as well.

 Teach, coach, and mentor our children.

 Teach them the importance of being a part of something bigger than themselves.
 Instill a love of country in them.
 Teach them it is their duty to be a patriot.

 This will flow over into their everyday lives.
-They will learn to to treat others the way they wish to be treated, to stand up for the innocent and the weak, to never leave a fallen comrade, or a fellow American behind.
+They will learn to treat others the way they wish to be treated, to stand up for the innocent and the weak, to never leave a fallen comrade, or a fellow American behind.
 Teach them the price that is paid for freedom, which will in turn make them thankful for what they have and the opportunities that this country holds for them.
 Teach them that doing the right thing means just this: doing the right thing even when no one is looking and sometimes when you do the right thing, you do it by yourself.